jasnnh/SQLInjection/README.md

 this actually prevents SQL injection, it removes the symbols and leaves just the string part of the string making SQL injection not possible.

 ![Screenshot](https://github.com/jasnnh/SQLInjection/blob/main/ss.PNG)

+this login is using the code ' or ''=' as the username and password.